 Click here to get your FREE copy!

 With that in mind, it is best to stick to a Paleo template when consuming metabolism-boosting foods.
 That way you are more likely to absorb the nutrients found within them, as well as help to keep digestion running smoothly, and avoid the (many) other downsides of grains.

 A Paleo template will be like giving your metabolism premium gasoline.
-So, without further ado, here are nine foods which help to boost your metabolism!
+So, without further ado, here are nine foods which help to boost metabolism!

 1. Grass-Fed Beef